johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-02-04-using-bun-in-azure-pipelines/index.md

 authors: johnnyreilly
 tags: [bun, azure pipelines, azure devops]
 image: ./title-image.png
-description: Bun is a fast TypeScript / JavaScript runtime which can be used to speed up the TypeScript / JavaScript you have.
+description: Bun is a fast JavaScript runtime which can be used to speed up the TypeScript / JavaScript you have.
 This post shows you how to use it in Azure Pipelines.
 hide_table_of_contents: false
 ---